 Be cautious while moving the gravel vacuum around the fish if you’re using one.
 Additionally, while cleaning the water in the tank, use a cup or another item that you generally use to clean water gently.

 I advise against often removing the Siamese fighting fish from the aquarium, particularly when they are young.

 How would you feel or act if you were in a strange place, surrounded by unfamiliar people, in a setting you had never experienced?

 Your response might not be the same as a Betta fish.
 However, even a person would find it difficult to handle the terrible scenario.

 Betta flare as a reaction to the novel setting.
 The hostility should stop once the Betta fish has thoroughly surveyed the aquarium.
 How you act will also affect how quickly your fish adjusts to its new environment.

 Giving them some time to acclimate is, therefore, preferable to giving up on your fish.

-In order to reduce the likelihood of potential anger and retaliation, block their vision of you.
+In order to reduce the likelihood of potential aggression, block their reflection with a background.